leopf/mailproxy/README.md

 - If the remote has lost the data, the soft-deleted record persists as a permanent local backup

+Locally, message bodies are stored gzip-compressed and deduplicated by hash (set the level via `body_compression_level`), so the cache uses substantially less space than the raw mail.

 `account remove` is the only operation that hard-deletes data.

 ## Usage examples